Exceptions to the Bank’s general approach

 Central counterparty (CCP) obligations under the Markets in Financial Instruments Regulation (MiFIR)

 The transitional power does not apply to any relevant obligations for CCPs under MIFIR and relevant BTS.
-The Bank and PRA will not be using the transitional power in relation to areas in the onshored MiFIR where the effect of the transitional power could be achieved by HM Treasury making an equivalence decision or direction Where an equivalence decision or direction has been made, this will replicate the effect of applying the transitional power, and the area remains excluded from the use of the transitional power to avoid duplication.
+We will not be using the transitional power in relation to areas in the onshored MiFIR where the effect of the transitional power could be achieved by HM Treasury making an equivalence decision or direction Where an equivalence decision or direction has been made, this will replicate the effect of applying the transitional power, and the area remains excluded from the use of the transitional power to avoid duplication.

 Specific CCP obligations under EMIR

-The Bank and PRA will not be using the transitional power in relation to areas in onshored EMIR where the effect of the transitional power could be achieved by HM Treasury making an equivalence decision or direction.
+We will not be using the transitional power in relation to areas in onshored EMIR where the effect of the transitional power could be achieved by HM Treasury making an equivalence decision or direction.
 Where an equivalence decision or direction has been made, this will replicate the effect of applying the transitional power, and the area remains excluded from the use of the transitional power to avoid duplication.

 The transitional power does not apply to the arrangements that the UK has put in place for the temporary and permanent recognition of CCPs.
 Specifically:

-- The transitional power does not apply to the requirement for a third-country CCP to notify the Bank of any material changes affecting the conditions of its recognition under Article 25(4) of EMIR or the requirement for a third-country CCP to submit a reasoned request to be assessed against Article 25a of EMIR.
+- The transitional power does not apply to the requirement for a third-country CCP to notify us of any material changes affecting the conditions of its recognition under Article 25(4) of EMIR or the requirement for a third-country CCP to submit a reasoned request to be assessed against Article 25a of EMIR.